-Yes.
-Your lump sum, which is payable free of tax, is as follows: 3 x your annual pension

-In addition, if you are unmarried at retirement, you may receive a partial refund of your contributions paid together with interest.
+You will automatically receive a lump sum when you retire of 3 times that part of your annual pension which was earned by pensionable service before 1 October 2002.
+In addition, if you are unmarried at retirement, you may receive a partial refund of your contributions paid prior to 1 October 2002 together with interest.

-From the above, Mohammed's pension is £4,800 a year.
-Mohammed's additional, one-off, lump sum on retirement is therefore £14,400 (3 x £4,800).
+From the above, Mohammed's additional, one-off, lump sum on retirement is £7,200 (3 x £2,400).